Skip Page LinksWelcome to Washington State Courts

 Note: Additional documents may be required by local county superior court rules.

 Important: To obtain legal advice you should hire a lawyer (for “full service” representation or for “limited” representation) or, if you cannot afford one, contact a low cost or free legal service program.
 For a referral to a lawyer or a legal service program, call CLEAR (888) 201-1014.
-If you are the victim of domestic violence, you may also obtain assistance from the Domestic Violence Hotline (800) 562-6025.
 Your county may also have a courthouse facilitator who cannot provide legal advice, but who can offer limited assistance in completing necessary paperwork.
 This list of forms is not legal advice and is provided only for reference purposes.